 - the recipient was given a simple means of refusing (free of charge except for the cost of transmission) the use of their contact details for marketing purposes when those details were initially collected and, if they did not refuse the use of those details, at the time of each subsequent communication.

 Needless to say, I urge you all to give this matter your urgent attention and if you are the recipient of any emails that fail to comply with this legislation, you make the instigator fully aware of their error.
-Furthermore, please ensure they are left in no doubt that any further breach would result in your reporting them to the Information Commissioner’s Office (ICO).
+Furthermore, please ensure they are left with no doubt that any further breach would result in your reporting them to the Information Commissioner’s Office (ICO).